bienvenuelisis/local_storage/README.md

 # Local Storage

-A local storage implementation using `SharedPreferences`, `FlutterSecureStorage`, or any other local storage implementation for Flutter applications.
+A local storage implementation using `SharedPreferences`, `SharedPreferencesSync`, `FlutterSecureStorage`, or any other local storage implementation for Flutter applications.

 ## Features